castorini/anserini/docs/experiments-covid-doc2query.md

 ## Round 4

 Document expansion with doc2query was introduced in our round 4 submissions.
-The runs below represent correspond to our [TREC-COVID baselines](experiments-covid.md), except on pre-built CORD-19 indexes (version from 2020/06/19, which is the official corpus used in round 4) that have been expanded using doc2query.
+The runs below represent correspond to our [TREC-COVID baselines](experiments-covid.md), except on pre-built CORD-19 indexes that have been expanded using doc2query (version from 2020/06/19, the official corpus used in round 4).

 |    | index     | field(s)                        | run file | checksum |
 |---:|:----------|:--------------------------------|:---------|----------|